 15 print(f"{name}: PPL={perplexity(probabilities):.2f}")1checkpoint-0400: PPL=3.18

 2checkpoint-0800: PPL=2.31The result supports a narrow statement: checkpoint-0800 predicts tokens in this held-out set better under this protocol.
-It doesn't yet prove better support answers.
+It doesn't yet prove better incident answers.

 Evaluation windows are rarely the same size.
 Averaging each window's already exponentiated PPL gives a short hard window too much influence.
 Sum NLL weighted by scored-token count, divide once, and exponentiate once.